 Rising costs and their causes are affecting schools country-wide.
 Many public schools, WSU included, have resorted to borrowing money to build dormitories and student recreation facilities—important lures for recruiting new students to campus, and often necessary improvements.
 Michael Blim, author and anthropologist, calls this the “expand or die” moment.

-Blim argues, as universities compete for students, the ones with the newer buildings, state-of- the-art technology, and the fresh student facilities will do a better job of luring those traditional students who can pay their way through school.
+In essence, Blim argues, as universities compete for students, the ones with the newer buildings, state-of- the-art technology, and the fresh student facilities will do a better job of luring those traditional students who can pay their way through school.

 But in many cases, students end up paying the costs of expansion through their housing and fees.
 For example, a student fee of $120/semester goes toward paying for more than half the debt of the $86 million renovation of WSU’s Compton Union Building.